 Opioids are often associated with high addiction rates among chronic pain sufferers.
 It becomes a vicious cycle of hurting and medicating that grows as the dose no longer satisfies the placating of the symptoms.
 According to an article from Kaiser Permanente, the Centers for Disease Control and Prevention estimate 91 people die every day from opioid overdoses.(2)

-Odds are that you know someone who is experiencing addiction problems and trying to live a normal life but fighting everyday to maintain.
-They may not show their inner turmoil, yet eventually the fragile balance between "in control" and losing everything is only 1 overdose away.
+The odds are that you know someone who is experiencing addiction problems and trying to live a healthy life but fighting every day to maintain.
+They may not show their inner turmoil, yet eventually the fragile balance between "in control" and losing everything is only one overdose away.
 No one plans on taking it that far, yet it happens every single day and families are torn apart as a consequence.
-Opioids don't discriminate, they don't care what color, profession, or gender you are.
+Opioids don't discriminate; they don't care what color, profession, or gender you are.
 They don't care what your future holds or what it took for you to get here.
-Eventually the medication will win if abused, and the patient will loose.
+Eventually, the medication will win if abused, and the patient will lose.
 So what are pain sufferers supposed to do?

 If you know someone who is suffering, please reach out with compassion and love.
 No one wants to be addicted.
-Your support can go a long way toward helping them recover their life.
+Your support can go a long way toward helping them recover their lives.

 That is when naturopathy is a welcome option.
 This type of alternative treatment uses whole foods, herbs, and non-toxic techniques that boost the body's immune system, gives it the proper fuels needed to fight infections, and rids toxic that already exist from pesticides in foods and household items.
-It gives the body a clean slate to fight the cancer without having to divert energy to other obstacles.
-Many have found this to be effect in overcoming cancers.
+It provides the body with a clean slate to fight cancer without having to divert energy to other obstacles.
+Many have found this to be effective in overcoming cancers.